LimeRicky84/emp-tracker/README.md

 ## Description

 This is an app to help manage departments, roles and employees in a company.
-I added a couple extra credit options including updating an employee manager and deleting employees roles and departments
+I added a couple extra credit options including updating an employee's manager and deleting employees, roles and departments

 ## Usage